Ravoxsg/awesome-two-stage-summarization/README.md

 ## Why two-stage Abstractive Summarization
 The above process is not ideal for two main reasons:
 1. The model only optimizes for a single summary, while in practice the search space is huge and there exists plenty of high-quality summaries.
 2. There is a large discrepancy between teacher forcing during training, and auto-regressive decoding during inference, known as the **exposure bias**.
 At inference, the model has no mechanism to realize it's decoding in a wrong direction, and cannot change course.
 Besides, it is never trained to build upon its previous predictions.

+Due to these limitations, since around 2021, researchers have started training abstractive summarization in two stages.
+While the 1st stage is the same (MLE with teacher forcing), the 2nd stage training process differs.
+The overall goal of the 2nd-stage is to calibrate the generation, and a lot of 2nd stage models operate at the sequence level (in contrast to the 1st stage where the loss is at the token level).

 ## Scope